Importance of Compliance with Japanese Company Regulations

 Dec 11, 2017

 For businesses that are fully controlled by a small number of directors who are also the shareholders, it may seem troublesome to hold annual directors and shareholders meetings and keep up the company records up to date.
-However, failure to follow the rules can incur an administrative penalty of less than 1 million yen to the Representative Director personally.
+However, failure to meet compliance with Japanese company regulations can incur an administrative penalty of less than 1 million yen to the Representative Director personally.

 The procedural rules concerning the convening of meetings are also very important because an unhappy director, shareholder or otherwise related person can apply for resolutions be set aside in certain situations.